Back in the day, Bend was a logging town. Today,...

-Pilot Butte is like Bend’s North Star: You can see it from almost anywhere in town, and when you do, you’ll orient yourself in any direction.
-A trek to the top of this extinct cinder cone is worth adding to your bucket list for epic views of town.
-The paved road is open to cars during non-icy months, or hoof it up several hiking paths for a brisk bit of exercise and bragging rights.
-Every turn provides a different view of Bend below and the great expanse of Central Oregon in the distance.
+Pilot Butte is like Bend’s North Star, you can see it from almost anywhere in town, and when you do, you’ll orient yourself in any direction.
+A visit to the top of this ancient cinder cone is worth adding to your bucket list of things to do in Bend for the panoramic views of the Cascades towering in procession to the west and big skies and endless high desert to the east.

 Hiking Pilot Butte

 There are three ways to the top of this 480 ft. butte, either a mile long paved road, a mile long steeper nature trail or the base trail which winds around the extinct volcano.
 Most people hike up one and down the other (beware of cars on road after 10:00 p.m.).
 There are spectacular panoramic views of Cascades to the west and high desert to the east.